O Ornitólogo

 João Pedro Rodrigues (2016)

 The title character is Fernando (Paul Hamy), travelling solo in a remote part of northern Portugal.
 On the lookout for (rare?) black storks, he catches sight of the birds through binoculars.
 Transfixed, he pays no attention to the currents of the lake on which he’s kayaking.
 Fernando is swept away by rapids and his boat capsizes.
-Two young Chinese women, Christian pilgrims journeying on foot to Santiago de Compostela who’ve lost their way in the dense forest that surrounds the lake, discover Fernando’s unconscious body.
+Two young Chinese women, Christian pilgrims journeying on foot to Santiago de Compostela, who’ve lost their way in the dense forest that surrounds the lake, discover Fernando’s unconscious body.
 They revive him and the three have an evening meal together.
 Fernando comments on the peculiar taste of the tea that Fei (Han Wen) and Ling (Chan Suan) give him to drink.
 The taste is presumably down to the soporific the beverage contains.
 Fernando wakes next morning to find himself stripped and bound with ropes to a tree.
 The Chinese women refuse to release him.
 Late that evening, Fernando manages to free himself, gather his clothes and backpack, and escape into the forest, unseen and unheard by the two women.
 (Inside their tent, they discuss plans for castrating Fernando the next day.)
 So begins the hero’s journey through a selva oscura – a terrain, in other words, both physical and spiritual.

 In the early stages of The Ornithologist, Fernando receives a succession of anxious texts from ‘Sergio’, urging him to make contact and to remember to take his tablets.
 Who Sergio is – a life partner, friend or relative – isn’t made clear but Fernando’s links with, and identity in, the world he left to start his bird-watching expedition, successively disappear.
 He finds that the eyes have been blacked out in the photograph on his identity card and that his fingerprint has been removed from it.
 The Chinese women steal his map of the area.
 The phone signal there is unreliable at best.
 In time (or perhaps out of it), Fernando disposes of his mobile, the recording device he uses for his ornithological diary and his medication.
 He comes across, in sequence, a mob of strangely masked hoodlums, who celebrate ecstatically their slaying of a wild boar; Jesus (Xelo Cagiao), a mute goatherd with whom he enjoys a brief sexual idyll before they argue and Jesus is accidentally stabbed to death; a stretch of forest populated by models of animals both indigenous and exotic; a white dove which seems to have a broken wing then to recover; a human skull; and a trio of bare-breasted deer huntresses (Juliane Elting, Flora Bulcão and Isabelle Puntel), whose leader insists that the ornithologist’s name is not Fernando but Anthony.

 The writer-director João Pedro Rodrigues (João Rui Guerra da Mata shares the screenplay credit) uses words of St Anthony of Lisbon as an epigraph to the film: ‘Whoever approaches the spirit will feel its warmth, hence the heart will be lifted up to new heights’.
 Anthony of Lisbon is better known as Anthony of Padua, patron saint of lost things; he was born Fernando Martins in Lisbon in 1195.
-In the episode featuring the dionysiac boar-killers, one figure – his fantastically coloured costume suggesting plumage – sat apart from the rest.
+In the episode featuring the dionysiac boar-killers, one figure – his fantastically-coloured costume suggesting plumage – sits apart from the rest.
 In the climax to The Ornithologist, the protagonist encounters this figure at close quarters.
 He turns out to be Tomé, twin of the slain Jesus, and demands to know why his brother died at the hands of Fernando/Anthony.
 The latter’s shifting identity is reflected in the appearance at this point of João Pedro Rodrigues, whose face alternates with Paul Hamy’s, as the ornithologist’s throat is cut with the knife that belonged to Jesus.
 The blood from the wound reddens the leaves of the trees overhead and the full moon above.
 Rodrigues then cuts to a shot of a dead magpie lying on concrete and the sound of traffic – the first heard throughout the film.
 Anthony (ie Rodrigues) and Tomé, still in his coat of many colours, walk beside the main road taking them into Padua.
 The two Chinese girls appear, walking on the opposite side of the road and in the opposite direction.
 When they call out ‘Fernando’, Anthony gives them the sign of the cross and they reciprocate.
 Anthony and Tomé hold hands and disappear into the distance.

 Anthony’s metaphysical reflections to Tomé in the forest include: